nominalista/kotlin-notes/README.md

 }
 ```

-Normal function body is especially desirable when function signature doesn't on a single line.
+Normal function body is especially desirable when function signature doesn't fit on a single line.

 ```kotlin
 // Incorrect